0xNirvana/Writeups/Nmap/nmap_writeup.md

 	```
 	nmap --script <scrip_name> <target_ip>
 	```
-	* Nmap has a large variety of scripts that can check for various vulnerabilites and perform various detections.
+	* Nmap has a large variety of scripts that can check for various vulnerabilities and perform various detections.

 14. Running Vulnerability Scripts: `--script vuln`
 	```
 	nmap --script vuln <target_ip>
 	```
-	* There are many categories of scripts in nmap that are seggregated in various categories like auth, broadcast, exploit, fuzzer, vuln and many other.
+	* There are many categories of scripts in nmap that are segregated in various categories like auth, broadcast, exploit, fuzzer, vuln and many others.

 15. Scan Without Ping: `-Pn`
 	```
 	nmap -Pn <target_ip>
 	```
-	* With this switch nmap skips the discovery stage which is used to determine active machines for heavier scanning.
-When this switch is specified, nmap is forced to perform scan against every target IP address specified.
+	* With this switch, nmap skips the discovery stage which is used to determine active machines for heavier scanning.
+When this switch is specified, nmap is forced to perform a scan against every target IP address specified.

 ### [Task 3] Nmap Scanning
 This section consists of various tasks that are needed to be performed on the actual deployed machine.
 I've explained the switches that are used for each task:

-Output for question 1, 2 and 3.
+Output for questions 1, 2 and 3.
 As it seems that the results for all these three questions can be obtained from only one search `tester@kali:~$ sudo nmap -sS 10.10.103.104` I've provided it before answering them.

 ```
 tester@kali:~$ sudo nmap -sS 10.10.103.104